 Stage 2 follows a similar scenario on rolling roads, but the finale is expected to spice up the race.
 A 6.3 kilometres climb at 4.8% leads to a fast 8 kilometres descent, while the last 2 kilometres to the line are flat.
 In recent editions, both Alejandro Valverde and Wout Poels came out on top in this finale.

 The 3rd stage of the Volta a Catalunya travels into the high mountains.
 Following three intermediate climbs the final haul up to Vallter 2000 is 12 kilometres and averaging 7.3%.
-The last two winners in the ski resort were Tejay van Garderen and Nairo Quintana.
+That is, in theory.
+Due to bad weather the Vallter 2000 stage has been altered at the eleventh hour.
+The route now runs to Camprodon and will not be as selective. (update: March, 20th)

 The final stage of the Volta a Catalunya comes down to a hilly circuit in Barcelona.
 At kilometre 100 the riders first enter the 6.6 kilometres lap, that revolves around the iconic Montjuïc Mountain, that’s majestically overlooking the city.
 Alto de Montjuïc is a 2 kilometres climb at 5.7% and after a short drop a 700 metres climb at 6% follows in its wake.
 The circuit is raced eight times.